In a previous blog post, we talked about ways to add texture and color to your shelving. We also wanted to chat about how to style them!

 Have a Consistent Color Pallet

-As you can see, in this project we were going for a coastal feel with the whites, blues, brown sandy beaches, and greens.
+As you can see, in this project we were going for an organic and muted boho feel complete with greens and pampas grass.

 Reflect your Style